Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

-At the time, Make was already practiced by individual researchers and projects as a job orchestration tool, but SEP's innovation was to standardize it as an internal policy, and define conventions for the Makefiles to be consistent across projects.
+At the time, Make was already used by individual researchers and projects as a job orchestration tool, but SEP's innovation was to standardize it as an internal policy, and define conventions for the Makefiles to be consistent across projects.
 This enabled new members to benefit from the already existing work of previous team members (who had graduated or moved to other jobs).
-However, RED only used the existing software of the host system, it had no means to control them.
-Therefore, with wider adoption, they confronted a ``versioning problem'' where the host's analysis software had different versions on different hosts, creating different results, or crashing \citeappendix{fomel09}.
-Hence in 2006 SEP moved to a new Python-based framework called Madagascar, see Appendix \ref{appendix:madagascar}.
+However, RED only used the existing software of the host system, with no means to control that software.
+Therefore, with wider adoption, they confronted a ``versioning problem'' where the host's analysis software had different versions on different hosts, creating different results, or crashing\citeappendix{fomel09}.
+Hence, in 2006, SEP moved to a new Python-based framework called Madagascar; see Appendix \ref{appendix:madagascar}.